tum-i4/multirts/README.md

 ```
 ├── multirts-core             <- The MultiRTS core package contains code for test and module selection.
 ├── multirts-maven-extension  <- MultiRTS Maven extension for selective Maven reactor build.
-└── multirts-maven-plugin     <- MultiRTS Maven plugin for steering the test and module selection.
+├── multirts-maven-plugin     <- MultiRTS Maven plugin for steering the test and module selection.
+└── multirts-sample-project   <- Sample project to demonstrate usage of MultiRTS.
 ```

 ## Setup